-As part of this internal review there is a review of the Articles and the Corporate and Academic Governance Framework to ensure any recommendations are addressed, and also to ensure they remain effective and fit-for-purpose.
+As part of this internal review there is a review of the Articles of Association to ensure they remain effective and fit-for-purpose.
 Any amendments made to the Articles or the Corporate and Academic Governance Framework will follow the procedures set out in Regulations 140 and 147-148 of the Articles (see Section 1.6 below).

-We carry out an external review and evaluation of our corporate and academic governance arrangements every four years.
+We commission an external review and evaluation of our corporate and academic governance arrangements every four years.
 The first external review took place in 2021, following an internal review that took place in 2020.
+External review is managed for the Institute by the Nominations and Governance Committee.